 Mobile app development requires both client and server-side technologies.
 So let's start our review of the tech stack from the mobile app backend stack first.

+So, if you want to choose the best stack for mobile app development, the first thing you need to do is decide on the backend.
 ‘Server side’ and ‘backend’ are umbrella terms for the layer where the business logic and data come together to deliver the mobile app’s core functionality.
 Backend responds to user requests, accesses the database, and executes the Create/Read/Update/Delete operations.

 The list of most popular technology stacks out there includes, but is not limited to: